manjunadh248/practice1/Readme.txt

 this is git bash conflict

-this is online repo change to conflict the github and git bash
+this is online repo change to conflict the github and git repo commit